FawadHa1der/cairo-contracts/README.md

 An implementation of [RICKS](https://www.paradigm.xyz/2021/10/ricks/) in starknet cairo, an NFT primitive by [@_Dave__White_](https://twitter.com/_Dave__White_), [@andy8052](https://twitter.com/andy8052) and [@danrobinson](https://twitter.com/danrobinson).
 RICKS aims to solve the reconstitution problem -- how do we design a fractionalization mechanism that ensures a pathway to recovering the underlying asset?

-Significant help taken from ([https://github.com/FrankieIsLost/RICKS]) implementation in solidity.
+Help taken from ([https://github.com/FrankieIsLost/RICKS]) implementation in solidity.

 ## Implementation Notes